cmkobel/CompareM2/README.md

 # assemblycomparator2

-Assemblycomparator is a genomes-to-report pipeline.
+assemblycomparator2 (asscom2) is a genomes-to-report pipeline.
 It is a bit like nullarbor, but it takes in genomes (assemblies) instead of reads.
 Assemblies can come from isolates or metagenomes - as long as they're all prokaryotic.

-Assemblycomparator2 works by calling a Snakemake workflow within a conda environment.
+assemblycomparator2 works by calling a Snakemake workflow within a conda environment.
 It performs a palette of analyses on your genomes, and compares them.
 The main results from these analyses are summarized in a visual html-report that can be easily distributed.

-Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
+assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both conda environments and apptainer/singularity/docker images are available for all dependent software to run.

-## Usage by examples
+## Usage examples

 Make a directory with the assembly-files you want to investigate with assemblycomparator2.
-Go into that directory in the terminal, and run the command `asscom2`.
-Assemblycomparator2 will then create a sub-directory, named results_ac2/ containing a plethora of analysis results.
+Go into that directory in the terminal, and run the command `asscom2`. assemblycomparator2 will then create a sub-directory, named results_ac2/ containing a plethora of analysis results.

+  - Simply, run assemblycomparator2 on the genomes in the current directory:

+    `asscom2`

   - Execute a 'dry run'.
 That is, to show which jobs will run, without submitting any.

     `asscom2 -n`

-  - Simply, run assemblycomparator on the genomes in the current directory:

-    `asscom2`

 ##### A bit more advanced controls